DangerDaithi/hierarchio/README.md

 ## Description

 Hierarchio exposes a simple restful web API over http.
-The follow endpoints are available to use:
+The following endpoints are available to use:

 * /hierarchy [POST] - create your employee hierarchy
 * /hierarchy [GET] - get your employee hierarchy